Last Updated: December 15, 2021

 A much more precise and correct definition of economic development is the cultivation of activities that create a net gain of money into the community.
 This positive money flow is called an economic base, whether you are referring to Hong Kong, Los Angeles, Vienna, Dubuque, or an African village.

 The economic base derives from the production of goods and services in excess of local consumption needs for that product, service, or activity.
 Examples make the point best.

 The classic economic development activity in the U.S. in the twentieth century was industry.

 If your community contained a toaster factory, for example, it would be pretty obvious that you were not making toasters just for yourselves.
 A majority of households in your small town might buy the brand of toaster manufactured there.
-However, the factory made many more toasters that it could "export" all over the country or the world.
+However, the factory made many more toasters that it could sell locally, so it "exported" them all over the state, the country, or the world.

 In this example, the money from the export of the toasters not used locally would be an economic gain for the community, and the net gain is economic development, using the stricter definition of the term advocated here.